Significant-Gravitas/AutoGPT/autogpts/forge/tutorials/003_crafting_agent_logic.md

 prompt_engine = PromptEngine("gpt-3.5-turbo")
 ```

-To load a prompt, like the `system-format` that sets the LLM's response format:
+Loading a prompt is straightforward.
+For instance, loading the `system-format` prompt, which dictates the response format from the LLM, is as easy as:

 ```python
 system_prompt = prompt_engine.load_prompt("system-format")
 ```

-For more complex prompts, like `task-step` that needs parameters:
+For intricate use cases, like the `task-step` prompt which requires parameters, employ the following method:

 ```python
 # Define the task parameters